Anaphylaxis Training Course Summary

 - Practical: Yes

-This course is open to everyone, not just healthcare professionals and care workers.
-Anyone who wants to learn how to recognize the signs and symptoms of anaphylaxis and how to respond in an emergency situation can benefit from this training.
+Anyone who wants to learn how to recognise the signs and symptoms of anaphylaxis and how to respond in an emergency situation can benefit from this training.

 Anaphylaxis Course Content: